-Where did the material and energy in the pinhead come from?
-If they came from a supernatural origin, where did the supernatural origin come from? (page 54)
+What is the origin of the material and energy in the pinhead?
+If they came from a divine source, where did the supernatural power originate? (page 54)

 Planet Water (chapter 3)

-- Where did the 1,386,000,000 cubic kilometers of water in the oceans and the 24,064,000 cubic kilometers of freshwater stored in the ice caps and glaciers come from?
+- What’s the origin of the 1,386,000,000 cubic kilometers of water in the oceans, and the 24,064,000 cubic kilometers of freshwater stored in the ice caps and glaciers?
 Why does the surface of a planet called Earth consist of 71 percent water? (page 79)

 Land (Our Earth – chapter 4)

 What does pure dirt have to do with the cosmic tableau?
-Why is Earth, to our knowledge, the only planet with soil we can actually dig our hands and feet into?
+Why is Earth, to our knowledge, the only planet with soil, into which we can dig our hands and feet?
 How is it that Earth can produce such a wide variety of foodstuffs? (page 83)